libretro/FreeChaF/README.md

 ## Authors

-FreeIntv was created by David Richardson.
+FreeChaF was created by David Richardson.

 ## License
-The FreeIntv core is licensed under GPLv3.
+The FreeChaF core is licensed under GPLv3.

 ## BIOS
 FreeChaF requires two BIOS files to be placed in the libretro 'system' folder: